Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 </details>

 A Plutarch script is a `Term`.
-This can consist of-
+This can consist of the following:

-> Jack: replace - with :

 # Constants

 There are several ways of building Plutarch constants.
-We discuss the primary ones below:-
+We discuss the primary ones below:

-> Jack: delete -

 ## Static building with `pconstant` and `pconstantData`